apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

     ...
     [zk: zoohost:2181(CONNECTED) 0]

-It is important to see the word +CONNECTED+!
-If you only see +CONNECTING+ you will need to diagnose zookeeper errors.
+It is important to see the word `CONNECTED`!
+If you only see `CONNECTING` you will need to diagnose zookeeper errors.

-*A*: Check to make sure that zookeeper is up, and that +accumulo-site.xml+ has been pointed to your zookeeper server(s).
+Check to make sure that zookeeper is up, and that `accumulo-site.xml` has been pointed to your zookeeper server(s).

-*Q*: Zookeeper is running, but it does not say +CONNECTED+
+**Zookeeper is running, but it does not say CONNECTED**

 Zookeeper processes talk to each other to elect a leader.
 All updates go through the leader and propagate to a majority of all the other